dbolotov/human_activity_recognition_with_vw/README.md

 Data was split into training and training sets, and the model was built using the training data.
 Performance was evaluated using classification accuracy and confusion matrices.
 Tracking both training and test errors allows to get a sense of bias/variance and how well the algorithm generalizes.

-The model was built using the 70/30 training/test split, using all accelerometer features with the following vw command pattern: `vw -d <input> -f <output> -c -k --oaa 5 --bfgs --loss_function logistic --passes <n>`.
+The model was built using the 70/30 training/test split, using all accelerometer features with the following vw command pattern:
+`vw -d <input> -f <output> -c -k --oaa 5 --bfgs --loss_function logistic --passes <n>`.

-The learning curves (error vs num examples) plot was made by training on an increasing number of observations and computing test error on the same test set of 49928 examples.
+The learning curves plot (right figure) was made by training on an increasing number of observations and computing test error on the same test set of 49928 examples.

 ![Loss vs num passes](https://bitbucket.org/dbolotov/human_activity_recognition_with_vw/raw/master/images/loss_vs_num_passes.jpg "Loss vs num passes") ![Error vs num examples](https://bitbucket.org/dbolotov/human_activity_recognition_with_vw/raw/master/images/error_vs_num_examples.jpg "Accuracy vs num examples")